Betaversa/DataStack-Projects/README.md

 # DataStack-Projects
-A collection of data science projects exploring diverse datasets, focusing on analysis, visualization, and machine learning.
+A collection of data science projects showcasing diverse datasets and methodologies.